 These animals who have acquired "experience" (ἐμπειρία) are better at discriminating among things in their environment in ways that benefit themselves.
-Aristotle illustrates the point with an example involving a medical practitioner who is more successful than the layman in treating certain diseases.
-It is clear, however, that he thinks that this cognitive ability, although less developed, is also present in some non-human animals.
+Aristotle illustrates the point with an example involving a medical practitioner who is more successful than the layman in treating certain diseases, but It is clear that Aristotle thinks that a less developed version of this cognitive ability is present in some non-human animals.
 As an example, consider an older dog who has chased down many hares over a long period of time.
 This dog may have gained "experience" (ἐμπειρία) with respect to the scent of the hare and its hiding place.
 This would allow the older dog to react to the scent in a more nuanced way and thus would make it a more successful hunter.

 "Animals are by nature born with perception (αἴσθησιν), and from this some come to have memory (μνήμη), whereas others do not.
 The former are more sensible (φρονιμώτερα) and capable of learning than those which cannot remember. ...
 The other animals live by impressions (φαντασίαις) and memories, and have but a [comparatively] small share of experience (ἐμπειρίας), but the human race lives also by art and reasoning (τέχνῃ καὶ λογισμοῖς).
 It is from memory that men acquire experience" (Metaphysics I.1.980a).

 The part of the soul with reason divides into two parts.
 The first is the ἐπιστημονικὸν.
 This part has "knowledge" (ἐπιστήμη).